maxgoff/AI_Essentials/README.md

 REMEMBER: If you are on Windows 10 hosting Linux, you are effectively running on Linux.
 So run the install script from a bash window.

 ## Configure Environment
-Once installed from a bash terminal create the environment you will need:
+Once installed from a bash terminal, change directory to the root of the repository.
+You should see a file called README.md and several subdirectories including the config directory.
+To create the environment you will need to issue the following command from your terminal:

 ```
-    conda create --name py3 --file config/spec-file.txt
+    conda env create  --file config/environment.yml
 ```